 |MILS210||Army Physical Fitness 1 credit|

 This class is open to all students.
 Please note, this is a physically demanding class.
 It is a comprehensive fitness program based on the latest military fitness techniques and principles.
 Students participate in and learn the components of an effective physical fitness program, with emphasis on the development of an individual fitness program and the role of exercise and fitness in one's life.
 In addition, students will achieve the highest standards of physical fitness in preparation for the Army Physical Fitness Test.

 Study examines how to build successful teams, various methods for influencing action, effective communication in setting and achieving goals, the importance of timing decisions, creativity in the problem solving process, and obtaining team buy-in through immediate feedback.

 This course is designed to provide an overview of American Military history from the Revolutionary War to the present, with emphasis on the post World War I era.
 It examines the cause, conduct, consequences, and historical threads of military conflict.

 |MILS277||Cadet Professional Development Training (CPDT) 3 credits|

 This course is devoted to the study and practical application of the Army profession and Army leadership development through first-hand service with real Army units on actual Army installations.
 Qualified cadets compete for selection to attend one of 23 separate Army courses.
 Note selection is very competitive and each Army-sanctioned course is very rigorous.
 Once selected, cadets hone their leadership and individual skills during two to four weeks of training and education.
-Possible courses include Airborne school, Air Assault school, Cadet Initial Entry Training, and Cadet Troop Leader Training.
+Possible courses include Airborne school, Air Assault school, Leader's Training Course, and Cadet Troop Leader Training.
 Students must be enrolled in ROTC to take this course.